kostaskoro99/assignment-2025-2/README.md

 # assignment-2025-2

-Second assignment for the 2025 Course.
+Second assignment for the 2025 course.
 The assignment can be found [here](https://github.com/dmst-algorithms-course/assignment-2025-2/blob/main/library_sorting.pdf).